spcourse/python/en/installing/computer/index.md

 ### Step 2: Atom

 This package can be downloaded at their [website](https://atom.io/).
 Once again you have to execute the downloaded file.
-This time though you do not have to alter any settings during the installation process.
+This time though, you do not have to alter any settings during the installation process.
 Are you on a Mac?
 Just move the file to your applications folder.
 From there you can simply run it.

 ### Step 3: Command Line Interface

 As a programmer, you will be using a command line interface (also often called terminal or shell) frequently.
 Through your terminal, you will be able to start and interact with programs, view outcomes of code you've written, and otherwise interact with your computer.
 What to do now depends on whether you work on a Mac or a Windows machine:

-On Mac, the terminal is included with the Operating System, and comes pre-installed.
+On Mac, the terminal is included in the Operating System, and comes pre-installed.
 You will be able to open a terminal by clicking on Spotlight (the small magnifying glass) in the upper right corner of your screen, and typing "Terminal" then pressing enter.
 No further actions are required for this step.

 On Windows, it is slightly more complicated and you will want to download and install Git Bash using the [instructions from this website](https://www.stanleyulili.com/git/how-to-install-git-bash-on-windows/).
 After installation, you will be able to open a terminal by clicking the windows button in the lower left corner, and typing "bash" then pressing enter.